We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 See Also: Prosperity | Good Fortune

-富裕 means prosperous, having abundance, well-to-do, or well-off.
+富裕 means prosperous, having an abundance, well-to-do, or well-off.

 See Also: Good Fortune

-繁榮富裕 present and reinforce the ideas of being prosperous, a booming economy, well-to-do, well-off, wealth, riches, and opulence.
+This presents and reinforces the ideas of being prosperous, a booming economy, well-to-do, well-off, wealthy, riches, and opulence.

-繁榮富裕 is the ancient/traditional Chinese way to write this but most Japanese can fully read and understand it.
+While this is the ancient/traditional Chinese way to write this, most Japanese can fully read and understand it.
 It's also the correct form of old Korean Hanja (though few Koreans of the current generation will be able to read this).

 See Also: Good Fortune